Strava 2025 Year in Sport Report: Apple Watch Dominates, COROS Fastest Growing, Gen Z Gear Trends

 Wearables: Apple Leads, While the Strava App Remains ‘King’

-Beyond the established players, the report spotlighted significant emerging trends.
 COROS was named the fastest-growing watch brand year over year on the platform, thanks in no small part to its Pace Pro and NOMAD watches.
-But what caught my eye was the growth in non-watch wearables, such as Oura, which was said to have experienced “rapid growth”.
+Non-watch wearables such as Oura also experienced “rapid growth”.

 Cycling: American Brands Dominate